Article Page

 Pre-Declaration Checklist

-• [ ] One sequence with NO Jokers?
+• [ ] Pure Sequence: Do I have at least one sequence with NO Jokers?

-• [ ] A second sequence (Pure or Impure)?
+• [ ] Second Sequence: Do I have a second sequence (Pure or Impure)?

 Frequently Asked Questions